yahya99223/C-Sharp-Arabic-Reshaper/README.md

 Also you will find a WPF tool that takes input and gives shaped/unshaped unicode plus unshaped string

 ![Arabic unshping tool](https://github.com/yahya99223/C-Sharp-Arabic-Reshaper/blob/master/Arabic%20unshaping%20tool%20window.png)

+## License

+This project is licensed under a custom license.
+It can be used for free under the following conditions:
+- Non-commercial purposes only
+- Excludes applications related to porn, alcohol, or time-wasting activities

+For full terms, see the [LICENSE](./LICENSE) file.
+For inquiries about exceptions, please contact software.yahya@gmail.com .